Find and fix writing mistakes instantly

 The first sentence is a fairly standard, basic sentence without any extra clauses.
 You is the subjective pronoun and the subject of the sentence.
 It’s one of the unique words that does not have or need an antecedent, since this is the only way we can refer to someone in the second person.

-After reading through these examples, you should feel comfortable identifying and using these parts of speech in your writing.
 Remember to use correct grammar and cite all your sources; our grammar and plagiarism checker can help with that.
 Happy writing!

 We are sorry that this post was not useful for you!